Content preview

 ·SDK class library changes

-Everyone knows that Swift was born when Objective-C has developed quite maturely.
-In order to ensure that ObjC developers can smoothly transition to Swift, and because Swift is in its infancy, many class libraries and method naming are tried to be consistent with ObjC.
-The shadow of ObjC can be seen everywhere in the development of iOS applications with Swift.
+Everyone knows that Swift was born when Objective-C was already quite mature.
+In order to ensure a smooth transition for ObjC developers to Swift, and because Swift is in its infancy, many class libraries and method naming are as consistent as possible with ObjC.
+The shadow of ObjC can be seen everywhere in the development of iOS applications using Swift.
 However, as a Modern language, Swift has made changes, which shows that Swift will completely get rid of the shadow of ObjC in the future.
 This includes re-importing Foundation to eliminate type prefixes, deduplication of method names, de-C style functions and methods, etc.

 Tutorial preview